 Apply for Certification

-An SCS technical coordinator helps you assemble preliminary data that will be submitted to SCS.
-SCS reviews the product data, corporate documentation, manufacturing process, product formulation, testing, etc., and assesses your readiness for an audit.
-Once sufficient data is collected, an auditor is assigned.
+An SCS Auditor reviews the product data, corporate documentation, manufacturing process, product formulation, testing, etc., and assesses your readiness for an on-site audit.
+Once sufficient data is collected, the on-site audit is scheduled.

 The auditor conducts an on-site audit to evaluate your data.
 The auditor interacts with your technical staff to clarify and obtain any additional information that might prove essential to reaching an accurate supportable evaluation.